CiscoDevNet/java-msx-sdk/docs/OffersApi.md

 <a name="getOffersPage"></a>
 # **getOffersPage**
-> OffersPage getOffersPage(page, pageSize, productId, tenantId)
+> OffersPage getOffersPage(page, pageSize, productId, tenantIds)

 Returns a page of product offers.